Add a VMware hypervisor to support data protection operations for all virtual machines that are hosted or managed by the hypervisor.

-Note: To create a new credential (with Windows account type), to the right of Credentials, click Create new.
+To create a new credential (with Windows account type), click +.
 Enter the name of the new credential and the user name and password to provide administrative access to the hypervisor.
 For more information, see Credential Manager.

 For information about requirements for vCenter permissions, see Configuration of vSphere User Accounts.